Lab 6: Visualizing categorical data with D3

 let query = "";

-Then, add an <input type="search"> to the HTML, and bind its value to that variable:
+Then, add an <input type="search"> to the HTML, and bind the value to the query variable (binding means the input element and the variable will always have the same value):

 <input type="search" bind:value={query}